Knowledge Graphs in Practice: Characterizing their Users, Challenges, and Visualization Opportunities: Knowledge Graph Challenges

 \subsection{Querying}

-Querying is the most challenging problem faced by both KG Analysts and Consumers (11/19), especially because each KG representation method typically has its own unique querying language\cite{Hogan:2021:KnowledgeGraphs}.
+Querying is the most challenging problem faced by both KG Analysts and Consumers (11/19), particularly because each KG representation method typically has its own unique querying language\cite{hogan2021knowledge}.
 Learning a graph query language is also difficult for end users:

-\begin{displayquote} It's a hard sell to get them to spend the time to invest in learning those query languages without knowing that they're going to get something out of it. -P16 \end{displayquote}
+\begin{displayquote} It's a hard sell to get them [end users] to spend the time to invest in learning those query languages without knowing that they're going to get something out of it. -P16 \end{displayquote}

 Even though KG Buidlers and Analysts remarked that end users should not have to (nor want to) learn a KG query language, one KG Consumer told us that they still need the ability to ``ask the KG'' questions for their own downstream tasks: